 When was the last time you visited your pediatrician?
 What did you do there?
 Was your child sick or were you just called for the monthly check-ups?
 Whatever reason you have for visiting your pediatrician, surely, it was fruitful and helpful.
 Your trusted pediatrician might have some things that they would not want you to know.
 This could be some embarrassing facts about their clinic or the truth about your child’s health.

-Today, at Caring Nurses Services, a growing home care agency in Bel Air MD, we will expose some of the information that your pediatrician might be holding back from you.
+Today, at Caring Nurses Services, a growing home care agency in Edgewood MD, we will expose some of the information that your pediatrician might be holding back from you.

 - Appointments should not be more than 10 minutes

 As parents, we have the tendency to pile up all our concerns in one visit to the pediatrician.
 Although this is ideal, this should not be done.
 According to Reader’s Digest; a pediatrician is given only ten minutes maximum for every patient.
 This means that when you have your turn to talk to your doctor, you must budget your time well.
 If you have questions, go straight to the point.
 The reason for this ten-minute time allotment is that doctors also consider those patients waiting outside.
 They may have bigger health concerns than yours or you might be feeling the same way too.
 Hence, we need you to be brief and concise.